Publication

 Right to be forgotten

-data subject can ask that their data be deleted in certain circumstances.
+A data subject can ask that their data be deleted in certain circumstances.
 However, those circumstances are relatively limited, for example where the processing is based on consent, that consent is withdrawn and there are no other grounds for processing.
-Even where the right does arise, there are range of exemptions, for example where there is a legal obligation to retain the data.
+Even where the right does arise, there are a range of exemptions, for example where there is a legal obligation to retain the data.

-The European Data Protection Board has issued Guidelines on the criteria of the Right to be Forgotten in the search engines cases under the GDPR (part 1) (5/2019)
+The European Data Protection Board has issued Guidelines on the criteria of the Right to be Forgotten in the search engines cases under the GDPR (part 1) (5/2019).

 The PDPA sets out that the right may be exercised only in writing by a request with minimum contents, including clear identification of the data subject, description of the request or inquiry to the controller, contact details and preferred method of communication for the data subject.
 The request must be dated and signed by the data subject.
 If submitted by a proxy, the relevant power of attorney or other authorisation document must be enclosed in the request.